-Potable Water - According to the criteria in the Impact Evaluation Report, the development will generate approximately 4,273 gallons of potable water per day (GPD).
+Potable Water - According to the criteria in the Impact Evaluation Report, the development will generate the need for approximately 5,018 gallons of potable water per day (GPD).
 The City Water Plant's current capacity is 9 MGD.
 The City's current demand is about 6 MGD.
 There is sufficient capacity to provide for the proposed development.
-The applicant will be required to pay the City \$40,092.00 in water impact fees for the culinary center and restaurant after credits for the existing uses.
+The applicant will be required to pay the City \$ 24,337.30 in water impact fees as required by Section 30-247 through Section 30-260 of the Code of Ordinances.

 Wastewater - The City has a Large User Agreement with City of Hollywood and several other communities for wastewater treatment.

-The City's current committed capacity is 8.7135 MGD and the City's total flow is 7.25 MGD.
-The net wastewater demand for the project is 3,480 GPD.
+According to the applicant, the wastewater demand for the project is 5,018 GPD.
 There is sufficient capacity to provide for the proposed development.
-The applicant will be required to pay the City \$57,343.00 fees in sewer impact fees for the culinary center and restaurant after credits for the existing uses.
+The applicant will be required to pay the City \$34,272.94 in sewer impact fees.